Home / DC and Maryland Accident Attorney News Blog / What is Contributory Negligence?

 Maryland & DC Personal Injury Lawyer

 The attorneys at The Lapidus Law Firm have one goal: to obtain a fair and reasonable settlement for all damages, including lost wages, future wages, medical expenses, pain and suffering, and much more.
 We’re experienced, patient, and willing to work as long and hard as needed to help you.
-If you are in the DC give us a call at (202) 785-5111 or if you are in Maryland, call us at (301) 605-4296.
+Give us a call at (202) 785-5111.
+We will fight to make it right.

 Check Also